EPIX, Inc. Home Page

 XCLIB provides high level services, allowing concentration on the imaging application, rather than focusing on board level programming.

-XCLIB automatically detects and manages different versions of the PIXCI® imaging boards and their intended cameras.
-Fundamental services, such as setting resolution, capturing, and accessing image data, are the same regardless of camera or version of imaging board.
+XCLIB automatically detects and manages all versions of the PIXCI® frame grabbers.
+Fundamental services, such as setting resolution, capturing, and accessing image data, are the same regardless of camera or version of frame grabber.
+Fundamental services are also consistent between frame grabbers and frame generators.

-The XCLIB C/C++ libraries allow embedding control of PIXCI® imaging boards into user-written applications.
-Under Windows, the XCLIB DLL also enables access from existing Windows applications, such as Visual Basic, Delphi, LabView, Matlab, and many others, which support "calling" into DLLs.
+The XCLIB C/C++ libraries allows embedding control of PIXCI® frame grabbers or frame generators into user-written applications.
+Under Windows, the XCLIB DLL also enables access from third party applications, such as Visual Basic, VB.NET, C#.NET, Delphi, Java, LabView, Matlab, Python, and many others, supporting "calling" into DLLs.
+Under Linux, the XCLIB Shared Object (SO) also enables access from third party applications, such as LabView, Matlab, Python, Java, and many others supporting "calling" into Shared Objects (SO).

 SOPHISTICATED SOLUTIONS

-XCLIB allows user-written programs to apply the PIXCI® imaging boards to applications such as image enhancement, archival, analysis and measurement; event and motion study; document capture; cine-loop and ultrasound image capture; particle analysis; visual inspection; machine vision and quality control.
+XCLIB allows user-written applications to apply the PIXCI® frame grabbers to applications such as image enhancement, archival, analysis and measurement; event and motion study; document capture; cine-loop and ultrasound image capture; particle analysis; visual inspection; machine vision and quality control.
 Join the scientists and engineers in medical, industrial, and research environments who rely upon EPIX® imaging solutions.

 FEATURES